 As the fastest solution for market research, Appinio helps thousands of companies worldwide to make decisions in a customer-centric and thus more sustainable way.

 The next step is to make Appinio carbon neutral, as founder Jonathan Kurfess is convinced that carbon neutrality should become the new standard.

 Appinio's carbon footprint includes direct and energy-related emissions (Scope 1 and 2) as well as emissions caused by service providers that the company uses (Scope 3).

-The biggest share of Appinio's carbon footprint comes from external services used by the company.
-These include consulting services and translation service providers, but also external software and services, for example for ads via Facebook and other platforms.
-Office operations and equipment make up the second largest part of the footprint, followed by emissions from staff commuting and business travel.
-For the carbon compensation, Appinio rounded up the calculated footprint to 65 t CO2e.
+Appinio’s carbon footprint in 2020 was 161.3 t CO2e.
+The biggest share (112.8 t CO2e) came from purchased goods and services used by the company.
+These include, for example, consulting services and translation service providers, but also external software and services, for example for ads via Facebook.
+Building emissions make up the second largest part of the footprint (24 t CO2e), mainly driven by heating-based emissions.
+Emissions from employee commuting, working from home and business travel came up to 21.9 t CO2e.

 To reduce CO2 emissions, Appinio has already switched to green electricity in its own office.
 All employees also receive a ticket for local public transport.
 For business trips, Appinio prefers to travel by train whenever possible.

 Since early 2020, Appinio has also been a partner of the Eden Reforestation Projects.
 The company plants trees for every market research project conducted with Appinio.
 Appinio users can redeem their coins won in surveys to plant trees.
 So far, 51,350 trees have been planted this way (last update: 17 March 2020).

 To further reduce emissions, Appinio is not only implementing a reduction strategy with Planetly, but also continuously measures its carbon footprint, plants a tree for every survey and gives 10% additional credits for carbon neutral companies.